DevOpsHiveHQ/dynamic-devops-roadmap/docs/interview/best-practices/README.md

 ## In Interview

 - Remember, `First impressions are lasting`!
 Ensure you make a good first impression.
 Don't be shy or arrogant.
-Be motivated
+Be motivated.
 - Be on time, and it's better to be a bit earlier (if the interview is on-site, go early 30 minutes before the interview and stay in any cafe nearby). and show enthusiasm.
 - Listen actively, don't rush to answer the questions, and clarify with the interviewer before you give your full answer.